olefriis/simplepvr-frontend-xbmc/README.md

 The code is missing some error handling:

-* No contact to backend should give nice, helpful error message.
+* If "same machine" is checked, but the local file URL is not present, a nice, helpful error message would be nice.

-* If backend requires HTTP Basic Auth, but plug-in is not set up for it, a nice, helpful error message should be shown.
+Also, there seems to be a bug:

-* If "same machine" is checked, but the local file URL is not present, a nice, helpful error message should be shown.
+* If you have set up a wrong username and password, XBMC simply crashes.
+SimplePvrClient ought to handle it quite nicely (it's tested and all), and the XBMC log gives nothing.

 Oh, and if you can paint a nicer SimplePVR logo, do go ahead :-)